anapsix/dynamicinfradays/user/pages/programme/default.md

 Igor will discuss how this new set of technologies is finding its way in the enterprise, and what we've learned so far.

+#### <a name="cdwithcontainers"></a>_Continuous Delivery with Containers_ <span style="font-size: smaller">- Nick Gauthier</span>

+Automated Continuous Delivery of software applications is the modern way of getting your product in front of users.
+Having an automated pipline means you don't have to worry about deploys and lets your software team focus on code and your operations team focus on infrastructure.

+Containers take this process to a new level with clean isolation and a clear API between infrastructure and application.
+In this talk we'll explore how to containerize your application with Docker and how that impacts your Continuous Delivery process.

 ### Speakers

 <img src="http://dynamicinfradays.org/events/2015-boston/max-forbes.png" width="117" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">